META Forecast Today

 Key Drivers

-Risk AnalysisModerate setup risk
+Risk AnalysisModerate event risk

 Should you buy META today for a short-term trade?